 How like her to be waiting for them at the gate.

-He smiled back, and his son left his side for the first time in days, giving his hand a squeeze of apology and thoughtfulness that seemed well beyond his years as he broke away and dashed toward the open arms as his mother.
+He smiled back, and his son left his side for the first time in many days, giving his hand a squeeze of apology and thoughtfulness that seemed well beyond his years as he broke away and dashed toward the open arms as his mother.

 "Daddy got hurt again!"

-"Again?" she looked over her son's ruddy top to look her husband over.
+"Again?"
+She looked over her son's ruddy top to look her husband over.
 He tried to smile reassuringly, but it came out more as sheepish.

 "I protected him," the boy proudly informed her.